 Democrats in the 48th LD represent a spectrum of viewpoints, like the Democratic Party as a whole.
 Nonetheless, there has been a growing consensus that a candidate we endorse should have certain characteristics.
 These include:

-- a definite Democratic identity evidenced by a prior proven history of memberships or involvement with Democratic party organizations or other groups sharing similar ideals;
+- a definite Democratic or progressive identity, evidenced by a prior proven history of memberships or involvement with Democratic party organizations or other groups sharing the Party’s ideals;

 For our official statement regarding Candidate Support see our Bylaws, Article II Section 3.